barbora-express/barbora-express.github.io/integration.md

 }
 ```

-Or make a POST call to REST endpoint with the same payload.
+Or make a POST call to REST endpoint with the same payload as graphql variable.

 ## Useful links